MattMacMaster/Hangman/README.md

 ## Components - Tkinter Version
 - Visuals for all previous components - Done
-- Disable used letters or show a list
+- Disable used letters or show a list - Done
 - Win or lose Screen - Done
 - Again or close Prompt - Done